nabilcreates/reactbus/README.md

 ### I am trying my best to catch all the little bugs and major bugs, but sometimes, I can miss that specific bug, If you see a bug, please open an issue at the `issues` tab.
 Please include steps to reproduce it and the bus stop code you are trying to get the timings of.

+# Bus Type Guide
+The arrival timing text will be in the format of: `<timing> <type>`, as of version `2.1.6-rc1`, The text of the type will be straight from the API.
+There are a total of 3 types of bus types.

+-   `SD`
+    -   Single-Deck Bus
+-   `DD`
+    -   Double-Deck Bus
+-   `BD`
+    -   Bendy Bus

 #### Mobile Friendly Confirmed :)